geng-lee/CRISPR_Library_prep/README.md

 (detailed in set-up.py)

-package RS3 is necessary IF you don't use the the  --noEffScores or specify and --effScores which includes RS3
+package RS3 is necessary IF you don't use the the  --noEffScores flag or specify and --effScores which includes RS3

 Quick Start :